LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 ## Postcode open data

-The Ordnance Survey have a free open data product called Code-Point Open, which provides coordinate-based location information for all 1.8M postcode units.
+Ordnance Survey have a free open data product called Code-Point Open, which provides coordinate-based location information for all 1.8M postcode units.

 - [Code-point Open](https://www.ordnancesurvey.co.uk/business-and-government/products/code-point-open.html)

-However, what is often useful for geographic analysis (and essential for choropleth maps) is to have polygon data - areas that define the boundaries around particular postcode districts/areas/sectors.
+However, for choropleth maps we need polygon data - areas that define the boundaries around particular postcode districts/areas/sectors.

-This data is not freely available from the OS though, as it is included in an OS premium product:
+This data is not freely available from the OS, as it is included in an OS premium product:

 - [Code-point with polygons](https://www.ordnancesurvey.co.uk/business-and-government/products/code-point-with-polygons.html)

-*It is worth nothing that public sector organisations should have free access to OS premium products as part of the [Public Sector Mapping Agreement](https://www.ordnancesurvey.co.uk/business-and-government/public-sector/mapping-agreements/public-sector-mapping-agreement.html).
-Any public libraries or other public organisations that want access to OS premium data should contact their GIS teams.*
+**It is worth nothing that public sector organisations should have free access to OS premium products as part of the [Public Sector Mapping Agreement](https://www.ordnancesurvey.co.uk/business-and-government/public-sector/mapping-agreements/public-sector-mapping-agreement.html).
+Any public libraries or other public organisations that want access to OS premium data should contact their GIS teams.**

 Instead of using premium OS data, the boundaries can be derived from the open data.
 If you were to plot all of the postcodes in the UK on a map and then draw a line around all the 'sets' (whether that set is grouped by area/sector/district/unit) then those shapes are effectively the polygon data.

-Luckily this has already been done from OS open data, by a Geospatial organisation called Geolytix.
+Fortunately this has already been done by a geospatial organisation called Geolytix.

 - [Geolytix Open Data](http://geolytix.co.uk/geodata/).
 Postal Boundaries Open 2012.